haskell-learning-group/haskell-learning-group/README.md

 Just email Alexey Shmalko at <rasen.dubi@gmail.com> or Konstiantyn Rybnikov at <k-bx@k-bx.com> and we'll add you to Slack.

 ## I haven't programmed before, can I still take part?
 Sure.
-Actually, learning Haskell is like learning programming from scratch, so you're starting on a similar level to most others.
+Actually, learning Haskell is like learning programming from scratch, so you're starting out on a level similar to most others.

 # I want to be a mentor, what should I do?
 Great, message Alexey or Kostia and we'll discuss that.

 ## I'm not sure I'll be a good mentor but want to try
-That's okay, we'll have you pair up with an experienced mentor who can help you out.
+That's okay, we'll pair you up with another mentor to help out.

 # Can I join if I don't want a mentor?
 Yeah, sure.
 Everyone is free to participate in discussions and ask questions in the general channels.